Learn more about boating in the great state of New York.

 This report analyzes booking and demand data from Getmyboat, the world’s largest boat rental marketplace, examining the top 10 boating locations in New York.

-It contains proprietary data for each city, including the most desired vessel style for renters and average pricing.
+It contains proprietary data for each city, including the most desired vessel style for renters and number available.
 It discusses the distinct features that make each of these destinations boating hotspots and the overall boating experience they offer.

 Our Methodology